How to Visit Rome & Rome Itinerary

 Colosseum

-Now, the main attraction of the Rome Itinerary day 1: The Colosseum. with a capacity of more than 50,000 spectators, it was the largest amphitheatre of the Roman empire.
+Now, the main attraction of the Rome Itinerary day 1: The Colosseum.
+With a capacity of more than 50,000 spectators, it was the largest amphitheatre of the Roman Empire.

-In order to visit it, you need to buy a ticket online.
-We bought the “Full Experience ticket” for 22€ that gives access to some additional parts of the Colosseum, as well as the Roman forum, the Palatine and other attractions made by the Parco archeologico del Colosseo that manage all those sites.
+To visit it, you need to buy a ticket online.
+We bought the “Full Experience ticket” for 22€, which gives access to additional parts of the Colosseum, as well as the Roman Forum, the Palatine, and other attractions managed by the Parco archeologico del Colosseo.

 Roman Forum & Palatine Hill